roots/trellis-cli/README.md

 Manage your Trellis projects via the `trellis` command.

-Warning: this project is very early in development so bug reports are welcome
+Warning: this project is very early in development so bug reports are welcome.

-## OSX Quick Install (via Homebrew)
+## macOS Quick Install (via Homebrew)

 `brew install roots/tap/trellis-cli`